Mali

 Terrorists are very likely to try to carry out attacks in Mali.

 Several terrorist groups operate in Mali, including Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM) and Islamic State Sahel Province (ISSP).
-Whilst the regions most affected by terrorist activity are central and northern Mali, JNIM has increasingly conducted attacks in southern Mali and retain the capacity to target the capital, Bamako.
+Whilst the regions most affected by terrorist activity are central and northern Mali, JNIM has increasingly conducted attacks in southern Mali and retain the capability and intent to target the capital, Bamako.

 Take particular care during elections and public holidays, and periods of national or religious significance.
-Stay aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities.
+Stay aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities, including by complying with access restrictions imposed by authorities.
 Consider whether travel movements within Bamako are essential and ensure robust security plans.

 Attacks could be indiscriminate and occur at any time, including in places frequented by foreign nationals, such as: